lucasfernandopinto/screenmatch-spring/README.md

-Pojeto desenvolvido durante o curso "Java e Spring: Desenvolva sua primeira aplicação web", ministrado pela Alura.

-O projeto foi dividido nos seguintes tópicos:
+The project was divided into the following topics:

- - Aprenda a criar uma aplicação com Spring Boot
+- Learn how to create an application with Spring Boot
- - Entenda como funciona o Maven em uma aplicação Java
+- Understand how Maven works in a Java application
- - Implemente um CRUD em uma aplicação Web
+- Implement CRUD in a Web application
- - Utilize o Thymeleaf como tecnologia de templates HTML dinâmicos
+- Use Thymeleaf as a technology for dynamic HTML templates
- - Integre a aplicação com o banco de dados MySQL
- - Realize o mapeamento objeto-relacional utilizando a JPA
+- Integrate the application with the MySQL database
+- Perform object-relational mapping using JPA